John Pennycuick (British Army officer, born 1789)

-Picture of the plaque erected by Sarah Pennycuick, widow of Brigadier John Pennycuick and mother of Alexender of 24th Regiment, both of whom died in Battle of Chillianwala on 13 January 1849.
+Plaque erected by Sarah Pennycuick, widow of Brigadier John Pennycuick and mother of Alexander of the 24th Regiment, both of whom died in Battle of Chillianwala on 13 January 1849.

-Brigadier John Pennycuick CB, KH (28 October 1789 – 13 January 1849) was an officer in the British Army who served in Java, Burma, Aden, Afghanistan and India.
+Brigadier-General John Pennycuick CB KH (28 October 1789 – 13 January 1849) was an officer in the British Army who served in Java, Burma, Aden, Afghanistan and India.
 He was born in Soilzarie in Perthshire and was killed at the Battle of Chillianwalla in the Second Anglo-Sikh War.

 Early military career

 Pennycuick joined the Edinburgh militia as an ensign in 1806, and entered the regular army the following year as an ensign in the 78th (Highlanders) Regiment of Foot.
 He served in the Java Expedition in 1811, and was wounded in the siege of the fort at Meester Cornelis.
 He was promoted to the rank of lieutenant in 1812 and captain in 1821.
 He exchanged into the 47th Regiment of Foot in 1825 and fought in the First Anglo-Burmese War in 1825 to 1826.